DioxusLabs/docsite/docs-src/0.5/en/reference/assets.md

 # Assets

+> ⚠️ Support: Manganis is currently in alpha.
+API changes are planned and bugs are more likely

 Assets are files that are included in the final build of the application.
 They can be images, fonts, stylesheets, or any other file that is not a source file.
 Dioxus includes first class support for assets, and provides a simple way to include them in your application and automatically optimize them for production.

 Assets in dioxus are also compatible with libraries!
 If you are building a library, you can include assets in your library and they will be automatically included in the final build of any application that uses your library.